top of page

 Building Construction

-As previously explained, building construction is a stage in building operations.
+As previously explained, building construction is a phase of building operations.
 Building construction is carried out through the planning, implementation, and supervision stages, which will be described below.

 Planning

-Planning must be carried out by the construction planning service provider with reference to building technical standards.
-Building technical standards are references that contain provisions, criteria, quality, methods and/or procedures that must be met in the building operations process in accordance with the function and classification of the building.
-Furthermore, the results of the planning must be consulted with the central government or regional governments in accordance with their respective authorities to obtain a fulfilment statement of building technical standards.
+Planning must be carried out by the construction planning service provider with reference to technical building standards.
+Technical building standards are references that contain provisions, criteria, quality, methods and/or procedures that must be met in the building operations process, in accordance with the function and classification of the building.
+Furthermore, planning results must be consulted with the central government or regional governments in accordance with their respective authorities to obtain a fulfilled statement of technical building standards.

 Implementation

-If the building has fulfilled the building technical standards, the building owners can apply for PBG from the central government or regional government through an electronic system operated by the central government.
-PBG is a permit given to building owners to build new, change, expand, reduce, and/or maintain buildings in accordance with building technical standards.
-Construction can be carried out after PBG has been obtained.
+If the building has fulfilled technical building standards, the building owners can apply for a PBG from the central or regional government through an electronic system operated by the central government.
+A PBG is a permit given to building owners to build a new, change, expand, reduce, and/or maintain buildings in accordance with building technical standards.
+Construction can be carried out after a PBG has been obtained.

 Supervision

-Supervision of building construction is carried out by a supervisory service provider or management of construction who is responsible for reporting each stage of work.
-The central government or regional governments carry out inspections at each stage to supervise and determine whether the construction continues to the next stage.
+Supervision of building construction is carried out by a supervisory service provider, or manager of construction who is responsible for the reporting of each stage of work.
+The central or regional government carry out inspections at each stage to supervise and determine whether construction continues on to the next stage.

 Building Utilization

-Building utilization is the activity of utilizing the building according to its predetermined function, including periodic maintenance, maintenance, and inspection activities.
-After the last stage of inspection stating that the building meets the building technical standards, the supervisory service provider or management of construction submits a statement of feasibility to the central government or regional government through an electronic system operated by the central government.
-Based on the said statement of feasibility, a SLF is issued by the central government or regional governments according to their respective authority.
+Building utilization is the activity of utilizing the building as per its predetermined function.
+This includes periodic maintenance, maintenance, and inspection activities.
+After the last stage of inspection, which provides that the building meets technical building standards, the supervisory service provider or manager of construction will submit a statement of feasibility to the central or regional government through an electronic system operated by the central government.
+Based on the aforementioned statement of feasibility, an SLF is issued by the central or regional governments according to their respective authority.
 Based on the certificate of eligibility for function, the building owner and/or users can use the building.

 Stages in Obtaining Business Licensing